m-ezzy/nova/README.md

+# what technologies to use?
+python
+javascript
+    Node.js
+    Deno
+    Bun
+typeScript
+java
+.NET (c#)
+Ruby
+Rust
+Go

+start the git repo again with minial first commit on main or dev branch "louis, this is the beginning of a beautiful project/framework!" dev branch will have all the code right now, merged in main if it is stable and final and correct/efficient/best way.

+rename nova to umbrella and umbrella-nextjs to nova

 all one needs for building an framework/MIS system like odoo or django is an entity-relationship diagram data. everything - UI, models, logic will be created and displayed based on that data.

 **One graph to rule them all!**